 Anna moved to Chicago alone between 1880 and 1900.

-Ransom moved to Chicago with his wife, son and daughter-in-law before 1920.
+Ransom moved to Chicago with his wife, son and daughter-in-law between 1917 and 1920.

 Mary and her oldest son James Edward McCall moved to Detroit in 1920.

 My great grandmother Jennie joined her oldest daughter, my grandmother, Fannie in Detroit in 1922.

 Abbie moved to Detroit in 1946 to stay with her niece, my grandmother Fannie.